 For issuing equity securities, borrowers are charged a small arrangement fee paid when a project is successfully completed and an annual management fee.

 Other costs are similar to those in the loans deals.

-If you read all this and are still hesitant about how to make money with crowdfunding to harness the most out of fundraising or peer-to-peer lending engine, JustCoded got a team of old hand pros.
+If you read all this and are still hesitant about how to make money with crowdfunding or how to start a crowdfunding website, JustCoded got a team of old hand pros.

 And you know what?
 We’ve delivered dozens of successful projects in FinTech and can’t wait to share our expert opinion on the daring idea you have to implement.
 Don’t be shy, give us a buzz.